 While many of these alternative vaccine approaches have been shown to elicit protective immunity against several different diseases, they are associated with certain challenges that limit their effectiveness in a clinical setting.
 DNA and RNA vaccines, for example, are cost-effective and associated with minimal infection risks but can be easily degraded as a result of delivery challenges to target sites.

 Protein-based vaccines, which have already been successfully used for the immunization against various infectious diseases ranging from acellular pertussis and tetanus to diphtheria and pneumococcus, often require adjuvants, which can be associated with their limitations, to enhance their immunogenicity.

-Various types of NPs are associated with inherent physical properties that can activate an immune response.
-Gold, carbon, dendrimers, polymers, and liposome NPs have all been found to induce cytokine and antibody responses.
-These unique characteristics have therefore expanded the potential utility of NPs from delivery vehicles for vaccines to adjuvants that can enhance the immunogenicity of vaccine candidates.
+Various types of nanoparticles are associated with inherent physical properties that can activate an immune response.
+Gold, carbon, dendrimers, polymers, and liposome nanoparticles have all been found to induce cytokine and antibody responses.
+These unique characteristics have therefore expanded the potential utility of nanoparticles from delivery vehicles for vaccines to adjuvants that can enhance the immunogenicity of vaccine candidates.

-Depending upon the charge, size, and specific lipids that comprise a given liposome formulation, this category of NPs are capable of inducing cellular and/or humoral responses.
+Depending upon the charge, size, and specific lipids that comprise a given liposome formulation, this category of nanoparticles is capable of inducing cellular and/or humoral responses.
 The administration of PEGylated liposomes, for example, has been shown to elicit a response by immunoglobulin M (IgM) molecules in an in vivo model.

 Image Credit: Kateryna Kon/Shutterstock.com